polygon-io/ui-swagger/README.md

 # Swagger UI

 Swagger-based application for documentation on Polygon.io's APIs. <a href="https://polygon.io">Get a free Stock Data API Key</a>
 See it in action here: <a href="https://polygon.io/docs/#getting-started">View the Polygon.io API Docs</a>

+You can find a tutorial on how to use REST <a href="https://u.osu.edu/adams-682/2020/10/23/stock-market-api-polygon-io/"> here </a>

 ## Requirements: